gladcube/schemaf/README.md

 ## Usage

 #### apply
-Apply the "schema" (defined object keys and value types) to the any other object.
+Apply the "schema" (the object that has keys and "Caster" objects as value) to the any other object.
-When the schema is applied, the object's keys that don't exists in the schema are deleted, and value types are casted to defined types.
+When the schema is applied, the object's keys that don't exists in the schema will be deleted, and value's type will be casted to the type that defined with "Caster".
+This will let the object values valid on MongoDB.

+#####Casters
+* string
+* number
+* date
+* boolean
+* array
+* mongo_object_id

 ```livescript

 # define a schema
 shema_human =
     name           : string